Plutonomicon/plutarch-plutus/plutarch-docs/Typeclasses/PIsDataRepr and PDataFields.md

 What's more interesting, is the `fields` binding.
 Recall that `PMinting` is a constructor with one argument, that argument is a [`PDataRecord`](../Types/PDataSum%20and%20PDataRecord.md) term.
 In particular, we want: `Term s (PDataRecord '["_0" ':= PCurrencySymbol ])`.
 It encodes the exact type, position, and name of the field.
 So, all we have to do is create a `PDataRecord` term!

-Of course, we do that using `pdcons` - which is just the familiar `cons` specialized for `PDataRecord` terms.
+Of course, we do that using `pdcons` - which is just the familiar `cons` but for `PDataRecord` terms.

 ```hs
 pdcons :: forall label a l s.
 Term s (PAsData a :--> PDataRecord l :--> PDataRecord ((label ':= a) ': l))